KlasPihl/plot-Graphviz/README.md

-# Plots a picure on server relations
+# Create a network map

 With Netstat collects connections between servers and connects the dots.
 Exports a picture on the realtionships and ports.